 Cumberland is a somewhat ethnically-diverse town.
 The people who call Cumberland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cumberland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cumberland include Irish, English, Scottish, and Italian.
+Important ancestries of people in Cumberland include Irish, English, Polish, and Scottish.

 The most common language spoken in Cumberland is English.
 Other important languages spoken here include Polish and Spanish.